-Double Degree in Mathematics and Telematics
+Double degree in Mathematics and Telematics Engineering

 This study programme is made by combining the study plans for mathematics and telematics into one specific programme.
 Thus, besides receiving the training provided by each of the programmes, students get a multidisciplinary vision of both fields, which makes this double degree unique.